carlosgoce/proactive-learning/README.md

 # proactive-learning
-Proactive Learning for Everyday.
+Proactive Learning for everyday.
 A knowledge database